-Renting a dumpster to clean out a house or business is the fastest and most efficient way to get the job done; however, some items are prohibited by law and/or by the dumpster rental company from being tossed.
+Renting a dumpster or hiring a junk removal company to clean out a house or business is the fastest and most efficient way to get the job done; however, some items are prohibited by law and/or by the dumpster rental company from being tossed.

 Here’s a quick rundown of several of the most common items prohibited by dumpster rental companies and how to properly dispose of them.

 - Will junk removal companies take household hazardous waste?